Code-the-Dream-School/node-essentials/assignments/assignment2-events-http.md

 Then change your logic so that you handle requests for the URL `'/time'`.
 A JSON document should be returned with an attribute `'time'` that has a value of the current time as a string.

 Once you've got that code in place, restart your server and test the new URL from your browser.
 Then, add logic to handle requests for `'/timePage'`.
 It should return the page above.
 You will need to set the header content-type to be: `"text/html; charset=utf-8"`.
+See documentation about headers [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Content-Type).

 Then restart your server and try that URL.
 You should see the page with a button.
 Click on the button, and you should see the time.
 The button causes a fetch to your server.